platanus-hack/platanus-hack-25-team-40/supabase/functions/generate_suggestions/README.md

 }
 ```

+## Frontend Integration

+The frontend automatically triggers suggestions generation after health records are created.
+This is handled in `use-create-health-record-with-file.ts` using the `triggerSuggestionsGeneration` utility function.

+The function is called in a "fire and forget" manner - it doesn't block the UI, and suggestions appear via Supabase Realtime subscriptions when they're ready.

 ## Notes

 - The function uses `SUPABASE_SERVICE_ROLE_KEY` to bypass RLS and read family members' data
 - Old suggestions are automatically deleted before inserting new ones (prevents duplicates)
 - Family records are limited to 20 per relative to prevent token explosion
-- The function is "fire and forget" - it runs asynchronously after triggers
+- The function is "fire and forget" - it runs asynchronously and doesn't block the UI
+- **No webhook on `health_records` INSERT** - This prevents the "thundering herd" problem during batch uploads
+- Frontend uses Supabase Realtime to show suggestions as they arrive (10-20 seconds after upload)